 Vision Support Service

-Once the Vision Support Service are informed when an individual is registered with Blind or Partially Sighted.
-They make contact with the person to provide any information they may require and/or offer any of our services including:
+Once the vision support service is informed when an individual is registered blind or partially sighted, they make contact with the person to provide any information they may need.
+Our services include:

 • rehabilitation - may involve help with cooking, reading or travelling to the shops or work etc.